Tinkerforge/doc/en/source/Hardware/Bricklets/Analog_Out_V3.rst

 For output voltages below 5V, you can :ref:`connect the 5V and VIN terminals
 <analog_out_v3_bricklet_connectivity>`.

+This Bricklet ist not galvanically isolated to the Tinkerforge system.
+This means that there is a direct electrical connection between the terminals of the Bricklet and the rest of the system.
+Dependent of the application this can lead to undesired connections, ground loops or short circuits.
+These problems can be prevented by using the Bricklet together with a :ref:`Isolator Bricklet <isolator>`.

 The Analog Out Bricklet 3.0 has a 7 pole Bricklet connector and is connected to a Brick with a ``7p-10p`` Bricklet cable.